Please note that we are no longer accepting cases regarding this product. Thank you.

 Pain pumps were commonly used following shoulder surgeries to administer pain medication to the surgery site.
 However, these devices have been linked to a debilitating condition called postarthroscopic glenohumeral chondrolysis (PAGCL), which results in progressive decay and destruction of the cartilage in the shoulder joint.

 This has led to numerous shoulder pain pump lawsuits filed against the devices’ manufacturers alleging they misled the medical community to use a harmful medical device on unsuspecting patients.

 PAGCP is a painful condition that causes long-term pain and debilitation.
 If you or someone you love developed PAGCP after a shoulder surgery, contact O’Connor, Acciani & Levy’s trusted class action attorneys to schedule a free, no obligation consultation.
 We will help you determine if you are entitled to compensation through a shoulder pain pump lawsuit for the injuries and losses you have suffered.
-All of our attorneys work on a contingency fee basis and we only get paid if we recover compensation for your claim.
+All of our Cincinnati should pain pump lawyers work on a contingency fee basis and we only get paid if we recover compensation for your claim.

 WHAT IS A SHOULDER PAIN PUMP?

 A shoulder pain pump is a medical device used to manage post-operative pain.
 It uses a catheter to administer pain medication directly to the surgical site for two to three days following surgery.
 Typically, the catheter is inserted during surgery and is removed by the patient when it is no longer needed.